 In the video, the portion relevant to the Claremont project starts at 3:47:00

-The May 8 hearing was continued to the next meeting of the LPAB, which will be at 6pm on June 12th in the third floor City Council Chamber at Oakland City Hall.
+The May 8 hearing was continued to the next meeting of the LPAB, which was at 6pm on June 12th (2017) in the third floor City Council Chamber at Oakland City Hall.

 Fabricate a fictitious conjecture that the OHP (California Office of Historical Preservation) recommended anything less than the 12.1 acres listed by the National Register of Historic Places.